Curriculum & Development

 Many teachers already have outside family and professional commitments beyond the school day, and the district cannot require staff to attend after the contracted day.
 In addition, each additional hour beyond a teacher’s contracted day costs several thousand dollars for the entire staff to meet.
 By offering late start, we know that our teachers are receiving the professional development and collaboration time that is needed.

-The model we were using in which four of our five buildings met Tuesday mornings while students were in the building but not in class did not meet PLC needs.
+The model we were using in which four of our five buildings met Tuesday mornings while students were in the building, but not in class did not meet PLC needs.
 Not all staff members could participate because some had to supervise children.
 Specialists were not able to meet or to consult with teachers, and administrators were not able to observe or join team conversations.
 There was also an equity issue between buildings, which ultimately means an equity issue for students.
 Some buildings had 60 minutes of PLC time while others could only manage 30.
 A district-wide late start will ensure all buildings have equal time and full staff participation.

 While early release days have served our district well, having late start Mondays rather than 10 early release Fridays creates a consistent weekly schedule for our students, families, and staff.
-Early release time is also not ideal for staff development because some staff members lead extra-curricular activities on those afternoons.
+Early release time is also not ideal for staff development since some staff members lead extra-curricular activities on those afternoons.

 Research shows collaboration time improves teacher effectiveness, and teacher effectiveness is an important factor in student achievement.
 Students will benefit directly from teacher collaboration time.
 Additionally, this model increases contact hours with students at four of our buildings and keeps it essentially the same at the remaining one.